 If your pregnancy is past 37 weeks, your baby is ready to be born.
 You will need to go into labor soon.
 The longer it takes for labor to start, the greater your chance of getting an infection.

 You can either wait for a short while until you go into labor on your own, or you can be induced (get medicine to start labor).
 Women who deliver within 24 hours after their water breaks are less likely to get an infection.
 So, if labor is not starting on its own, it can be safer to be induced.

 BETWEEN 34 AND 37 WEEKS

 If you are between 34 and 37 weeks when your water breaks, your doctor will likely suggest that you be induced.
 It is safer for the baby to be born a few weeks early than it is for you to risk an infection.

 If your water breaks before 34 weeks, it is more serious.
 If there are no signs of infection, the doctor may try to hold off your labor by putting you on bed rest.
 Steroid medicines are given to help the baby's lungs grow quickly.
 The baby will do better if its lungs have more time to grow before being born.

-You will also receive antibiotics.
-They will help prevent infections.
+You will also receive antibiotics to help prevent infections.
 You and your baby will be watched very closely in the hospital.
-Your doctor may do tests to check your baby’s lungs.
+Your doctor may do tests to check your baby's lungs.
 When the lungs have grown enough, your doctor will induce labor.